Families brace for changes to pandemic-era free school meals

 For the next school year, some states have taken it upon themselves to keep school meals free for all students.

-California and Maine made universal meals permanent last year and Vermont is continuing the free meals for all public school students for another year using surplus state education funding.
+California and Maine made universal meals permanent last year and Vermont, where Murphy and her family live, is continuing the free meals for all public school students for another year using surplus state education funding.
 In Massachusetts, House lawmakers included $110 million in the budget to extend universal school meals for another year but the Senate version did not.
 Now both versions are before a conference committee.
 In Colorado, the Legislature passed a bill to ask voters this November whether to fund free universal breakfast and lunch at schools.

 At the Albert D. Lawton Intermediate School in Vermont one recent day, eighth graders picked up freshly made pizza and Caesar salad on their trays and ate lunch with friends around round tables.
 Students said it was important to continue to provide free meals to all students.